 - Gallery location:

-These fragments of plain woven red silk, embroidered with floral patterns in blue, brown and buff, were originally lined with plain woven brown silk.
-It is unclear what this textile would have been used for, although it is likely to have been part of a burial shroud.
-The fragments were recovered from the cemetery of Loulan which dates from the 3rd to the 4th century AD.
-The site of Loulan is remarkable for the carved wooden capitals, beams and balustrades that show clear affinities with western Classical decoration that filtered through Iran and Northwest India.
+These fragments are of plain weave camel hair, wool, silk, cotton and of felt.
+Their original purpose is unclear although they are likely to have had a utilitarian purpose.
+They were recovered from the site of Loulan, which dates from the 3rd to the 4th century AD.
+Loulan is remarkable for the carved wooden capitals, beams and balustrades that indicate clear affinities with western Classical decoration that filtered through Iran and Northwest India.

-The sites are part of an area of Central Asia we now call the Silk Road, a series of overland trade routes that crossed Asia, from China to Europe.
+The site is part of an area now referred to as the Silk Road, a series of overland trade routes that crossed Asia, from China to Europe.
 The most notable item traded was silk.
-Camels and horses were used as pack animals and merchants passed the goods from oasis to oasis.
-The Silk Road was also important for the exchange of ideas.
-Whilst silk textiles travelled west from China, Buddhism entered China from India in this way.
+Camels and horses were used as pack animals and merchants passed their goods from oasis to oasis.
+The Silk Road was also important for the exchange of ideas – while silk textiles travelled west from China, Buddhism entered China from India in this way.

-This textile was brought back from Central Asia by the explorer and archaeologist Sir Marc Aurel Stein (1862-1943).
-The V&A has around 650 ancient and medieval textiles recovered by Stein at the beginning of the 20th century.
+These fragments were brought back from Central Asia by the explorer and archaeologist Sir Marc Aurel Stein (1862–1943).
+The Victoria and Albert Museum has around 700 ancient and medieval textiles recovered by Stein at the beginning of the twentieth century.
+The textiles range in date from the second century BC to the twelfth century AD.
 Some are silk while others are made from the wool of a variety of different animals.